 New Zealand is one of the least regulated markets in the world.
-The government welcomes foreign investment, and the operational environment is conducive to business, although the Labour government intends to increase regulation in certain areas, particularly industrial relations and housing.
+The government welcomes foreign investment, and the operational environment is conducive to business, although the Labour government is increasing regulation in certain areas, particularly industrial relations and housing.
 Industrial disputes have fallen dramatically from the highs of the 1980s.
 The country's infrastructure is well developed, and corruption is not a concern.
 In 2018, the World Bank ranked New Zealand as the best country in the world in its annual Ease of Doing Business Index.

-War risks remain low, as New Zealand faces no external security threats and, in the unlikely event that one arises, the country could call on the support of long-standing allies, including Australia and the United States.
+War risks remain low, as New Zealand faces no external security threats and, in the event that one arises, the country could call on the support of long-standing allies, including Australia and the United States.
 New Zealand's strong stance on illegal fishing and whaling in the Antarctic is unlikely to cause maritime confrontations with illegal fishing vessels.

 Vaccinations required to enter the country

 No vaccinations are required to enter the country.